 My background in recreation and conservation started nearly 30 years ago in New England working and volunteering in the Green Mountains of VT and with the Appalachian Mountain Club working on the Professional Trail Crew in the White Mountains of NH.
 I moved west to complete my master’s degree at the University of Colorado – Boulder/CIRES in the early 90’s and began my professional career in the GIS department of an engineering firm.
 I was active in my local mountain community of Nederland, Colorado and thoroughly enjoyed exploring Colorado’s high country outside my backdoor.
 My science and GIS work background led me to the Nature Conservancy Colorado Field Office where I joined the science team working to support conservation and large community-driven projects across the west.
 In 2007, I moved to Whitefish, Montana with my husband, two children, and two dogs where I immediately gravitated to program work and grant writing for the Whitefish Trail and Whitefish Legacy Partners.
 Since 2011, I have been working as the Executive Director, growing the organization, and developing strong community connections and solid public-private partnerships to support conservation, recreation, education and community stewardship throughout the Flathead Valley.

-Alan Myers-Davis, Director of Development
+Alan Davis, Director of Development

 Growing up in the shadows of Smoky Mountain National Park in Tennessee, I developed an appreciation for wild places at a young age.
 I was introduced to the non-profit sector at the College of Charleston in South Carolina, developing a new environmental-youth, grant program for the Sustainability Institute and Lowcountry Earth Force.
 After earning a degree in Geology and Environmental Geosciences, I managed an organic farm on Wadmalaw Island, SC, commercial fished in Southeast Alaska, and designed and installed vegetated roofs as a Senior Project Manager for Living Roofs Inc. in Asheville, NC.
 My wife Frances and I moved to Whitefish in 2014, bought a home, and can usually be found biking, skiing, climbing, or floating together in the mountains.
 I joined the team at Whitefish Legacy Partners in 2015 to help protect our local land base and develop local trails.
 I am excited to work with project partners and devoted community members on the next phase of the Whitefish Trail project to permanently protect Smith Lake.

-Margosia Jadkowski, Program Director
+Margosia Jadkowski, Director of Lands & Partnerships

 Originally from Maine, I studied Geology at Colby College and have a Master’s Degree in Sustainability and Environmental Management from Harvard University.
 While at Harvard, I led research specializing in community messaging around conservation and recreation.
 After working as an Environmental Planner for the City of Savannah, Georgia for several years, I moved west for the mountain and enjoy biking, running the Whitefish Trail with my dog Pete, backpacking, skiing, and fly fishing.
 Previous to joining Whitefish Legacy Partners in 2017, I worked as the Outreach Coordinator for the Bob Marshall Wilderness Foundation.